OSU OREME: understanding the sea at the Marine Station

 • 1 OSU environmental information system

-As early as 1920, the 1st cultural event for the general public took place at the Station marine: the resounding exhibition of a real whale skeleton," recounts Marielle Laurens, the station's administrative manager.
-After the exhibition of Bernard Collin's correspondence (Ma petite Jeannie chérie - June 2018), the station plans to organize an exhibition in 2019 to raise awareness of the scourge of plastic and its ravages on the marine ecosystem.
+The first cultural event aimed at the general public took place at the Marine Station in 1920: a sensational exhibition of a real whale skeleton, says Marielle Laurens, the station's administrative manager.
+Following the exhibition of Bernard Collin's correspondence (Ma petite Jeannie chérie – June 2018), the station plans to organize an exhibition in 2019 to raise awareness of the scourge of plastic and its devastating impact on the marine ecosystem.

 Photos © Camille Salvador